andrewcooke/choochoo/docs/impulse.md

 I'm writing this article for a couple of reasons.

-First, I want to explain and de-mystify the FF-Model (TRIMP, TSS, etc etc).
-I get the impression many people don't understand quite how *simple* it is.
+First, I want to explain and de-mystify the FF-Model (TRIMP, TSS, CTL, ATL, TSB, etc).
+I get the impression many people don't understand quite how *simple* it all is.
 Following from that, maybe people aren't understanding exactly what it shows, or how it can or should be used.

 Second, I want to showcase Choochoo - a *hackable* training diary.
 Choochoo is written for people at the intersection between sport and